- Home

 SRTC follows Commission Policy and as required in SACSCOC Requirement 14.2 as follows: 1) “…ensure that all substantive changes are reported in accordance with SACSCOC policy;” 2) by implementing the State Board of the Technical College System of Georgia (SBTCSG) Policy 2.3.5: Technical College Substantive Change Reporting; and 3) by having a SRTC procedure “… to ensure that all substantive changes are reported to the Commission in a timely fashion.”
 SRTC understands SACSCOC requirements and accepts that failure of the College “to gain approval for substantive changes involving programs that qualify for federal financial assistance could result in the institution jeopardizing such funding.”

-The different types of substantive change are addressed using three categories – institutional changes, program changes, and off-campus instructional site changes.
+The different types of substantive change are addressed using three categories – institutional changes, program changes, and off-campus instructional site/additional location changes.
 The specific procedure to be used for each, their respective approval/notification requirements, and their reporting time lines are included in the Different Types of Substantive Change and Specific Procedure to be Used chart that follows.
 In order for the College to remain in compliance with SACSCOC Principles of Accreditation, SRTC will report all substantive changes within a timeframe defined in the chart that follows.
 This chart will be adjusted in accordance with changes made to the Commission policy.

 The College will also submit requests/notifications to SACSCOC in cases where the SRTC Financial Aid Department needs documentation from SACSCOC of program approval(s) or program name change(s) to submit to the Department of Education for the purpose of program Title IV Eligibility, even though the SACSCOC Substantive Change Policy does not require the submission of requests or notifications.